 Commercial services exist that help derive intelligence from DMARC reports, though their use is not required to receive or read DMARC reports.

-Where cloud service providers or other contracted email service providers are utilized, sending DMARC reports to a domain different than the one requesting reports is possible with additional configuration.
-The intended recipient of DMARC reports must signal its willingness to accept the domain’s reports with a DMARC TXT DNS record of the following syntax:
+Sending DMARC reports to a domain different than the one requesting reports requires additional configuration at the intended recipient’s DNS.
+In order to mitigate a denial of service threat whereby someone could request DMARC reports be sent to arbitrary domains, an intended recipient of DMARC reports must signal its willingness to accept another domain’s reports with a DNS TXT record with the value

 _dmarc.example.gov.
 IN TXT "v=DMARC1; p=reject; rua=mailto:reports.example.net"